imohweb/imohweb/README.md

 ### Hi there 👋
 My name is Imoh Etuk.
 I am an experienced IT professional and consultant with significant cloud and on-premises infrastructure design and implementation skills.
-I am a Microsoft Certified Trainer (MCT) and an AWS Community Builder.
+I am a Microsoft Certified Trainer (MCT), Microsoft Most Valuable Professional (MVP - Microsoft Azure Category), and an AWS Community Builder.

 Currently, I work as an Asst.
 IT Manager at Consultants Collaborative Partnership LLP (Full-Time).
 I have worked with various teams ranging from small, medium, and large teams.
 Over the years I have designed and built solutions that are highly available, scalable and reliable both in the cloud and on-premises.